stonepros/stone/doc/dev/stonex_protocol.rst

 .. _cephx_2012_peter:

 ============================================================
-A Detailed Description of the Cephx Authentication Protocol
+A Detailed Description of the Stonex Authentication Protocol
 ============================================================

 Peter Reiher
 7/13/12

-This document provides deeper detail on the Cephx authorization protocol whose high level flow is described in the memo by Yehuda (12/19/09).
+This document provides deeper detail on the Stonex authorization protocol whose high level flow is described in the memo by Yehuda (12/19/09).
 Because this memo discusses details of routines called and variables used, it represents a snapshot.
 The code might be changed subsequent to the creation of this document, and the document is not likely to be updated in